updated aug4, 07

 tubing used to build the framing for boat tops.
 Your oil filter

 must fit the inside of the tubing.
-The center of the back
+The center of the back of

 the filter cover is tapered so I sanded down a piece of the